 At Celebrate Recovery, we only offer the following materials: The Life Recovery Bible, The Celebrate Recovery Leader’s Guide, The Celebrate Recovery Participant’s Guide, and The Celebrate Recovery Journal.
 All are for sale at or below cost.
 Please feel free to continue using your own Bible and journal.

-Celebrate Recovery meets every Thursday night regardless of holiday:
+Celebrate Recovery meets every Thursday night regardless of holidays:

 5:45-6:30 PM Meal (donation optional)

 7:30-8:30 PM Open Share Small Groups (gender separated)

 Living one day at a time;